rasulkarimov/kubernetes-installer/README.md

 ### Useful Commands
-When Ceph cluster with core components is deployed, cluster can be configured and other nodes added according architecture planing for the site.
-New nodes can be added with specific label then service/deamonds configured to be placed on that hosts according labels.
-Below provided most useful commmands, for more information please refer to official [documentation](https://docs.ceph.com/en/squid/cephadm/host-management/).
+Once the Ceph cluster with core components is deployed, the cluster can be configured, and other nodes can be added according to the architectural plan for the site.
+With the first two playbooks, hosts can be preconfigured, and then they can be manually joined into the cluster by specifying service labels.
+Services/daemons are then configured to be placed on those hosts according to their labels.

-Add Host Labels:
+Below provided some useful commmands, for more information please refer to official [documentation](https://docs.ceph.com/en/squid/cephadm/host-management/).

+Add Labels to Hosts:
 ~~~
 ceph orch host label add HOSTNAME LABEL
 ~~~
-List Hosts and Labels:
+List Hosts and their labels:
 ~~~
 ceph orch host ls
 ~~~